keithjgrant/sidecar-old/content/ingredients/simple-syrup.md

 * cardamom
 * cinnamon and pear

 The right flavored syrup can take an otherwise simple cocktail to the next level.
+Don’t be shy with the flavoring; you can always dilute it down with regular simple syrup if it comes out too strong.

 See also [burnt-sugar-syrup](/ingredients/burnt-sugar-syrup/)